Edit Content

 Try to walk at least once a day

 You need socialization and your baby needs it too.
-Lucky for you, walking is a great pelvic floor exercise.
+Lucky for you, walking is a great pelvic floor exercise help to the postpartum recovery.

 At the end of the day, variety and repetition are key.
 As both a PT and a mom, I’ve found that strengthening the pelvic floor by challenging those muscles in a variety of ways will allow the muscles to become strong enough to maintain dryness.
 Eventually, your pelvic floor wall will become strong enough for a return to pre-pregnancy activities.